 Most ships have at least one other option for after-hours food: room service.

-Throughout most of the history of modern cruising, dining times and tables were always set.
-That meant that you were assigned to a group of dinner companions that did not change during your entire cruise.
-That option still remains on many ships, but a more flexible “anytime” dining style has also been added to all but the most traditional cruise lines.
+Throughout most of modern cruising’s history, dining times and tables were always set.
+That meant that you were assigned to a group of dinner companions that didn’t change during your entire cruise.
+This option still remains on many ships, but a more flexible “anytime” dining style has also been added to all but the most traditional cruises.

-The early choice will typically begin between 5:45 and 6:30 depending on the specific cruise line and your itinerary.
-Late dinner will begin between 7:45 and 8:30.
+The early seating will typically begin between 5:30 and 6:30 PM, depending on the specific cruise line and your itinerary.
+Late dinner seatings usually begin between 7:30 and 8:30 PM.

 You’ll have dinner at the same time each night, with the same group of people and the same waitstaff.

-If you choose the flexible dining option, you can eat at any of the main dining rooms at any time.
-You may not have to share a table, but if you show up to dinner during peak times, there may be a bit of a wait.
+If you choose the flexible dining option, you can eat in any of the main dining rooms at any time.
+You may not have to share a table, but if you show up to dinner during peak times, there might be a bit of a wait.

 On some ships, you can be seated faster if you request to share a table with others who are waiting.

-Many cruise lines now offer a discounted package for a select number of nights of specialty dining.
-This can be a great way to enjoy several restaurants and save a few dollars per meal.
+Many cruise lines now offer a discounted dining package for a select number of nights.
+This can be a great way to enjoy several specialty restaurants and save a few dollars per meal.

 If you choose to eat at a specialty restaurant for dinner, it’s a good idea to make reservations as soon as possible, as the most popular slots can fill up quickly.